 Bash allows us to support any language non-natively, where the right language packages just need to be manually installed by the user as an external package

 SQL can be used natively with some Blueprints found in the Blueprint Library.

 In the future, we plan to expand our native language support to R. If you have a language that you would like to see supported, let us know!

-Shipyard is not inherently a no-code tool, as it's custom-designed for data teams and developers to launch their scripted solutions.
+Shipyard is not inherently a low-code tool, as it's custom-designed for data teams and developers to launch their custom scripted solutions.

-However, the platform allows technical teams to turn coded solutions into no-code Blueprints that can be used by anyone in the organization.
+However, the platform allows technical teams to turn coded solutions into low-code Blueprints that can be used by anyone in the organization.

 If you have standard needs to run QA on your data, deliver reports, and send data to external partners, you will be able to get by using only the Blueprints found in our Blueprint Library.

 If you have proprietary business logic needs, you will likely need at least one technical team member that can initially build solutions for the organization.
 However, other users of Shipyard are not required to know code.
 We built the platform to allow business users the ability to easily access and take advantage of internally built solutions as Blueprints.